balancer/balancer-v2-monorepo/README.md

 ### Exceptions

-- All files under `contracts/lib/openzeppelin`, are based on the [OpenZeppelin Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) library, and as such are licensed under the MIT License: see [LICENSE](
+- All files under `contracts/lib/openzeppelin`, are based on the [OpenZeppelin Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) library, and as such are licensed under the MIT License: see [LICENSE](./contracts/lib/openzeppelin/LICENSE).
-./contracts/lib/openzeppelin/LICENSE).
+- `contracts/lib/math/LogExpMath.sol` is licensed under the MIT License.
-- All files under `lib` and `test` are unlicensed.
+- All other files under `lib` and `test` are unlicensed.